flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tag groups provide a mechanism to control the runtime output generated by FLOG.
-The main idea here is that developers can use FLOG to output information that is useful in developing or debugging a program and leave it in the code.
+Tag groups provide a mechanism to control the runtime output generated by Flog.
+The main idea here is that developers can use Flog to output information that is useful in developing or debugging a program and leave it in the code.
 Then, specific groups of messages can be enabled or disabled to only output useful information for the current development focus.

-To create a new tag, we use the flog::tag type:
+To create a new tag, we use the ``flog::tag`` type:

 .. literalinclude:: ../../../tutorial/1-runtime/3-flog.cc
   :language: cpp